 But if a true emergency expense does come up and you need to dip into the fund, make it a point to replenish your fund — and even add to it — as soon as you reasonably can.

 An emergency fund can reduce the stress of the unknown and help save you money in the long run.
 To get your emergency fund started, consider your monthly critical expenses and begin with an obtainable goal.
+Then, make a budget.
+If you’re able to, consider allocating more money to paying off debt and building up your emergency fund than you typically would.

 Setting yourself up with the financial safety net and peace of mind that an emergency fund offers can help prepare you for life’s unexpected curveballs.